kentindell/canhack/README.md

 There is a [PulseView and can2 demo video](https://youtu.be/RvExJSDvhKo) showing how to use PulseView as a logic analyzer and seeing CAN frames at a low-level.

+The [CIA CAN newsletter](https://https://can-newsletter.org) has published an [article](https://can-newsletter.org/tools/tools-miscellaneous/210607_can-decoder-warns-for-malicious-attacks_cnlm_ken-tindell) describing the protocol decoder and showing how it can spot some CAN protocol attacks.

 ## Canis Labs CANPico support